silverstripe/silverstripe-framework/docs/en/installation/composer.md

 ### Forks and branch names

 Generally, you should keep using the same pattern of branch names as the main repositories does.
 If your version is a fork of 3.0, then call the branch `3.0`, not `3.0-myproj` or `myproj`.
-Otherwise, the depenency resolution gets confused.
+Otherwise, the dependency resolution gets confused.

 Sometimes, however, this isn't feasible.
 For example, you might have a number of project forks stored in a single repository, such as your personal github fork of a project.
 Or you might be testing/developing a feature branch.
 Or it might just be confusing to other team members to call the branch of your modified version `3.0`.